Shyam657/Arxiv-recommendation/README.md

 ###Description

 *From Kaggle datasets I downloaded the arxiv Research_paper Dataset from following [link](https://www.kaggle.com/datasets/Cornell-University/arxiv/code)
+You can Downloadload the dataset using the following kaggle api command !kaggle datasets download -d Cornell-University/arxiv

+I preprocessed the data and extraced title, DOI,Year,abstract from it.

-Using the Hugging Face transformers I used Arxiv-Extracted
+Using the Hugging Face transformers I encoded the extracted Data with hugging face sentence Transformers.

+Used cosine simmilarity with encoded  Search keyword (encoded with the same model of transformers) and original Data.

+Extracted and Printed the desired information with resulting cosine simmilarity.